Organization and History

 ECS establishes the A Heart that Serves Meals on Wheels Memorial Fund.

-ECS celebrates the delivery of its 4 Millionth meal.
+Elder Care celebrates the milestone delivery of its 4 Millionth meal.

 ECS begins counseling services for caregivers and clients who are actively in DOEA programs.